- Start Learning Linux

 cd (Change Directory)

-command allows users to change their current directory.
-For example, to move into a directory named Documents
+The cd command allows users to change their current directory.
+For example, to move into a directory named Documents, you would use:

 File Manipulation Commands: cp, mv, rm